MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

 .. math::
    f_a(x) = T_f^n(x ; a) + R_f^n(x ; a) = \sum_{k=0}^{n} \frac{f_{a}^{(k)}}{k!}(x-a)^k + \frac{f^{(n+1)}_a(\xi)}{(n+1)!} (x-a)^{n+1}

 Note that a large radius of convergence does not necessarily mean rapid convergence of the Taylor series to the function, although there is a relationship between the rate of convergence, the function :math:`f`, the point :math:`a` and the length :math:`h`.
 Nevertheless, Taylor series are known to be slow to converge in most cases for numerical applications, except in some cases where appropriate range reduction or `convergence acceleration <https://en.wikipedia.org/wiki/Series_acceleration>`_ methods give good results.
 Thus, Taylor series should not be used as interpolation functions when better formulas exist for this purpose, see for example fixed-point or `minmax <https://en.wikipedia.org/wiki/Minimax_approximation_algorithm>`_ algorithms.
+But in our case, Taylor series are never used as interpolation functions and this point is therefore secondary.

 In our practice, a truncation error is always present due to the truncated nature of the TPSA at order :math:`n`, but it is rarely calculated analytically for complex systems as it can be estimated by comparing the calculations at high and low orders, and determining the lowest order for which the result is sufficiently stable.